opnfv/doctor/docs/requirements/03-architecture.rst

 shown in :numref:`figure5c`.
 It consists of the following steps:

-5. The Consumer C3 switches to standby configuration (STDBY).
+5. The Consumer C3 switches to standby configuration (STBY).
 6. Instructions from Consumers C2/C3 are shared to VIM requesting certain actions to be performed (steps 6a, 6b).
    The VIM executes the requested actions and sends back a NACK to consumer C2 (step 6d) as the migration of the virtual resource(s) is not completed by the given timeout.